jajdp/Shenanibot-public/README.md

 # Shenanibot-public
 Shenanibot is going to be a free twitch chat bot developed for streamers playing LevelHead.
 Its purpose is to help streamers manage their level queues.

+_Sooo... what does it do?_

+It adds levels directly to your bookmarks so you don't type them.
+Then you just control the level queue by using the commands.

+_Do you want to change the commands or add some of your own?_

+Well JavaScript is easy to learn and here you have the source code.
+So... you now have it all.
+Although forking the git and then helping us make the bot even better would be nice, you can just keep your changes to yourself.
+Just have fun!

 The bot has the following commands;